Key Takeaway

 The Personal Knowledge Issue

-The central question was whether attorney Megan DiMicelli had sufficient personal knowledge to testify that the provider failed to appear for scheduled EUOs.
-The Civil Court initially found problems with:
+The central question was simple: did attorney Megan DiMicelli have enough personal knowledge to testify that the provider missed the scheduled EUOs?
+The Civil Court found problems with:

 - Time gap: The amount of time between the scheduled EUOs and when DiMicelli executed her affirmation